 Taste of currant and extremely fruity and full bodied.
-Going to age well — a year ago
+Going to age well — 3 years ago

 This is the first 2005 I’ve opened that was truly impressive this young.
 It’s untypical for most Margauxs.
 Bright mid red fruits on the palate with elegance and dripping acidity.
 Impressive bottling!!!
 Wish that I had bought a case in futures vs. four bottles.
 FYI, I never buy more than 6 bottles of almost anything.

 The nose reveals, ripe; dark cherries, blackberries, black plum, black raspberries, strawberries, cherries, baked plum, high glass blue fruit hues, dry cranberries and pomegranate.
 Vanilla, light cinnamon, hint of clove, dash of nutmeg, pinch of white pepper, very dark, rich soil, limestone, pee gravel, cherry cola, fruit tea, black/red licorice, dry top soil/clay, a faint whiff of mint, some red fruit liqueur notes, bright red florals, blue flowers and fresh dark and fresh slightly withering florals.